 d.
-Plan for Collecting the Data Required for this Solicitation's Performance Measures
+Plan for Collecting the Data Required for this Solicitation's Performance Measures The performance measures for this program are outlined on pages 13-15.
+The award recipient will be required to submit semi-annual performance metrics through GMS.

 To demonstrate program progress and success, as well as, to assist the Department with fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, applicants that receive funding under this solicitation must provide data that measure the results of their work done under this solicitation.
 OJP will require any award recipient, post award, to provide the data requested in the "Data Grantee Provides" column so that OJP can calculate values for the "Performance Measures" column.
 Performance measures for this solicitation are as follows: